jaylin0418/TakeTech-Hackathon-Taiwan-Junior-Project-/README.md

 # TakeTech

 ## Award
-We recieved second place at 2021 Hackathon Taiwan Junior with this app project.
+We recieved second place at 2021 Hackathon Taiwan Junior with this web app project.

 ## Overview
 This repository contains the Flask application for a platform designed to facilitate donations and volunteer activities.
 It allows organizations to manage and display a complete list of resources, volunteer opportunities, and organization information.
 Individual donors can view their donated items, and both types of users can register as volunteers and donate items.